SCAI-Data-Visualization/AR-Data-Visualization/README.md

 Now, your visual studios will have all of the current files in the Solution Explorer<br />
 Be sure to run `git pull` in terminal periodically to update code.<br />

+## How to Open
+In Unity, open the `unity-AR-visualization` folder as your project.
+For VS, open the folder which holds the entire repository.

 ## How to Commit
 First, go to "view->terminal" in Visual Studios (Look top left)<br />
 How to test Git is installed: <br />